Art Exhibitions

 Richmond, VA

-Liberated Arts Foundation invites artists to submit work for our upcoming exhibition, Table of Resilience: Black Culture, Struggle, and the Shared Experience.
+Liberated Arts Foundation presents its art exhibition, Table of Resilience: Black Culture, Struggle, and the Shared Experience.

 This exhibit honors the kitchen table as a powerful symbol of Black life.
 It is a space where stories are passed down, movements are born, hair is braided with love, and memories are etched into history.